mmister411/salvationelements/salvationelements.md

   - Exceptions:
     - None
   - Limitations
-    - Fear of he Lord is a start, an ingredient, a mandatory element but not the whole machine or recipe.()
+    - Fear of he Lord is a start, an ingredient, a mandatory element but not the whole machine or recipe.(Philippians 2:12–13; Ecclesiastes 12:13; Matthew 23:23)
-    - Without ongoing attention, it may fade into familiarity or presumption (Deuteronomy 6:10–12).
+    - Without ongoing attention, it may fade into familiarity or presumption (Deuteronomy 6:10–12; Psalm 78:11; Revelation 2:4–5)
     - It may exist alongside distance or trembling (James 2:19).
-It can be momentary or partial if not accompanied by right understanding and trust. ()
+It can be momentary or partial if not accompanied by right understanding and trust.
+(James 2:19; Exodus 20:20; Isaiah 29:13)
     - Parables: Failures of would-be believers outlined in Jesus' parables identify various elements of failing at Holy Fear of the Lord (Matthew 13:3-23, Matthew 25:1-13, Luke 12:16-21)
   - Inference
     - Love v.
 Fear v.
 Faith: Ultimately, Loving God, Faith in God, and Fear of The Lord are at least heavily overlapping, if not identical (1 John 4:18, Hebrews 11:6, Proverbs 8:13).